The One and Only Ivan: Sequels

-The One and Only Ivan was followed in 2020 by The One and Only Bob which was presented from the point of view of Ivan's dog best friend Bob.
+The One and Only Ivan was followed in 2020 by The One and Only Bob which was presented from the point of view of Bob.

-A second sequel called The One and Only Ruby was published in 2023 and takes place after the events of The One and Only Bob that has her recapping her days on the Savannah to Ivan and Bob.
-An important part in this book is Ruby growing her tusks.
+A second sequel called The One and Only Ruby was published in 2023.
+The novel takes place after the events of The One and Only Bob, and is narrated by Ruby, who recounts her early memories of life in the wild to Ivan and Bob.

-A third and final sequel called The One and Only Family was published in 2024 depicting Ivan's family life as he recaps about his earlier life in Africa and the Big Top Mall.
-Ivan has a mate now, who he cares for deeply and has kids as well during the story.
+A third and final sequel called The One and Only Family was published in 2024.
+The novel depicts Ivan's life at the zoo, where he has formed a family of his own, and includes his reflections on his earlier years in Africa and the Big Top Mall.

 Film adaptation

 On April 9, 2014, it was announced that Disney may adapt the book with Allison Shearmur to produce.
-On May 6, 2016, it was announced that Mike Newell would direct the film, but on March 1, 2018 he was replaced by Thea Sharrock.
+On May 6, 2016, it was announced that Mike Newell would direct the film.
+On March 1, 2018 he was replaced by Thea Sharrock.
 The screenplay was written by Mike White.
-The cast for the film include Sam Rockwell as the voice of Ivan, Angelina Jolie as the voice of Stella, Bryan Cranston as Mack, Ariana Greenblatt as Julia, and Ramón Rodríguez as George, Brooklynn Prince as the voice of Ruby, Chaka Khan, Helen Mirren, and Mike White as the voice of exclusive characters Henrietta, Snickers, and Frankie, Danny DeVito as the voice of Bob, and Indira Varma and Eleanor Matsuura in undisclosed roles.
+The cast for the film include Sam Rockwell as the voice of Ivan, Angelina Jolie as the voice of Stella, Bryan Cranston as Mack, Ariana Greenblatt as Julia, and Ramón Rodríguez as George, Brooklynn Prince as the voice of Ruby, Chaka Khan, Helen Mirren, and Mike White as the voice of additional animal characters characters.
+Danny DeVito was cast the voice of Bob, and Indira Varma and Eleanor Matsuura in undisclosed roles.
 Shearmur, who died on January 19, 2018, would still have a producing credit along with Jolie and Brigham Taylor.
 The movie entered production on the week of May 1, 2018.
 It was originally planned for a theatrical release on August 21, 2020; however, due to the theater closures impacted by the COVID-19 pandemic, it was changed into a Disney+ Original as a video on demand release.